seppdaniel/QT-extract_text_images_from_PDF/README.md

-# Qick Tricks - How to extract text and images from a PDF
+# Quick Tricks - How to extract text and images from a PDF